School of Arts and Sciences

 LENA HEGI WELCH, Dean, School of Arts and Sciences

-JEFFREY D. FRAME, Chair, Department of Communication Studies
+JEFFREY A. WELLS, Chair, Department of Communication Studies

 JOOLY PHILIP, Chair, Department of English